lawsocsg/lawsoc-clinic-manual/docs/wills-intestacy-probate-and-administration.md

 All information deposited with us is strictly confidential.
 Only the following people may make a search for information related to a will.

 -   The person who made the will (if they give us proof of identity).
 -   The solicitor who is helping someone draw up any further will.
 -   The solicitor acting for the estate of someone who has died (if they produce the death certificate).
 -   The next-of-kin of someone who has died if they produce the death certificate and documents showing their relationship to the person who has died.

 **How do I obtain information relating to a Will?**

-You will need to access the online search form [247]_.
+You will need to access the online search form[^7].

 Only the following persons may carry out an online search for this information, and the following supporting documents will be required:

 -   For the person making search on own will record:

-    • Your NRIC
+    > • Your NRIC

 -   For law firms:

-    • NRIC of the person who made the will or
+    > • NRIC of the person who made the will or
+    >

-    • Death certificate of the person who made the will
+    > • Death certificate of the person who made the will

 -   For next-of-kin:

-    • Death certificate of the person who made the will and
+    > • Death certificate of the person who made the will and
+    >

-    • NRIC of next-of-kin and
+    > • NRIC of next-of-kin and
+    >

-    • Proof of relationship to the person who made the will (for example, marriage certificate (for spouse) and birth certificate (for parents or children))
+    > • Proof of relationship to the person who made the will (for
+    >
+    > :   example, marriage certificate (for spouse) and birth
+    >     certificate (for parents or children))
+    >
 Please allow **3 - 5 working days** for IPTO to process your form.

 The Wills Registry will no longer accept hardcopy search forms after